openuado/niet/README.md

 my-project
 ```

-### Transform JSON to YAML
+### Transform JSON into YAML

-With niet you can easily convert your JSON to YAML
+With niet you can easily convert your JSON into YAML
 ```shell
 $ niet . tests/samples/sample.json -f yaml
 project: